 The best places to park your picnic

-Pack your scotch eggs and lashings of ginger beer - we're heading to these 12 outdoor beauty spots across Warwickshire to enjoy lunch al fresco in time for sun this weekend.
+Pack your scotch eggs and lashings of ginger beer - we're heading to these 12 outdoor beauty spots across Warwickshire to enjoy lunch al fresco.

 Charlecote Park, Wellesbourne

 Bag yourself a bench or spread out on a blanket overlooking the river in front of picturesque Charlecote House – perfect for a day out and some great shots for the ‘gram.
 Just watch where you put your blanket as this National Trust site is also home to a herd of fallow deer and pedigree Jacob sheep.
 Well behaved dogs are welcome (don’t forget to pack their sandwiches too – or is that just me?)
 Entry is £10 for adults or £25 for a family ticket.

 If you want to feel miles away from it all, Burton Dassett is the place to go.
 Rolling, rugged hills with views for miles – you’d think you were in the middle of the Welsh countryside instead of little old Warwickshire.
 You can stick to the beaten path or enjoy carving your own.
 Stop off at one of the benches dotted around the park for your picnic or plonk yourself down wherever the view takes your fancy.
 There’s usually an ice cream and coffee van parked up too for an extra treat.
 Well, if you insist.

 For a big family day out, Coombe Abbey gets a big thumbs up.
 There’s picnic places a go go here, along with plenty of play areas, so the kids can let rip, giving you some peace to pop open the fizz.
 Keep them extra entertained by signing them up for high ropes fun with GoApe.
 Cheers to that!